 One of the most popular scents for soaps, perfumes, skin care, and hair care is lavender.
-Lavender manages to be simultaneously relaxing and refreshing with a nice, light, floral aroma.
-In fact, within the area of aromatherapy, lavender is one of the most easily identified scents and it is known to have specific properties that cause a soothing and calming effect.
-Lavender can help reduce anxiety or even be used to promote a restful night’s sleep, while research has indicated that the scent of lavender lowers blood pressure and heart rate, the properties of lavender essential oil are many and varied.
+Lavender oil is simultaneously relaxing and refreshing with a nice, light, floral aroma.
+In fact, within the area of aromatherapy, the most easily identified scent is lavender.
+It’s known to have specific properties that create a soothing and calming effect.
+Lavender can help reduce anxiety or even be used to promote a restful night’s sleep.
+While research indicates that the scent of lavender lowers blood pressure and heart rate, the properties of lavender essential oil are many and varied.
 Before we get ahead of ourselves though, let’s take a step back and take a closer look at the benefits of using lavender essential oil.

 — Porto Funeral Homes (@PortoFuneral) September 24, 2017